meta-llama/llama-stack/docs/source/distribution_dev/building_distro.md

 # Developer Guide: Assemble a Llama Stack Distribution

-> NOTE: This doc is out-of-date.
+> NOTE: This doc may be out-of-date.

 This guide will walk you through the steps to get started with building a Llama Stack distributiom from scratch with your choice of API providers.
 Please see the [Getting Started Guide](./getting_started.md) if you just want the basic steps to start a Llama Stack distribution.